statds/ids-s22/_sources/docs/bagging_vs_boosting.md

   this weak learner should be taken into account into the ensemble model;
-+ update the strong learner by adding the new weak learner multiplied by its update coefficient compute new observations weights that expresse which observations we would like to focus on at the next iteration (weights of observations wrongly predicted by the aggregated model increase and weights of the correctly predicted
++ update the strong learner by adding the new weak learner multiplied by its update coefficient;
++ compute new observations weights that expresse which observations we would like to focus on at the next iteration (weights of observations wrongly predicted by the aggregated model increase and weights of the correctly predicted